Papyrus Oxyrhynchus 21

 Papyrus Oxyrhynchus 21 (P. Oxy.
 21) is a fragment of the second book of the Iliad (Β, 745-764), written in Greek.
 It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
-The fragment is dated to the first or second century.
-It is housed in the University of Chicago Oriental Institute.
+The fragment is dated to the first or second century AD.
+It is housed in the Institute for the Study of Ancient Cultures at the University of Chicago.
 The text was published by Grenfell and Hunt in 1898.